alcionai/corso/website/docs/setup/advanced-restore.md

 * When restoring Exchange Calendar Events to a destination folder, Events that were safe in different calendars may collide with each other in the destination calendar.

-## Item Collision Handling
+## Item collision handling

-When restoring data into an existing folder, the items from the backup may conflict with existing data.
+When restoring data into an existing folder, the items restored may conflict with existing data.
 When this happens, Corso resolves the conflict using its collision configuration.

-<CodeBlock language="bash">{
-    `corso restore onedrive --backup abcd --collisions skip` }</CodeBlock>

 Collision detection differs between each service and type of data.
 The general comparison always follows the same pattern: "within the current folder, if the